Ever since the 4-Hour Workweek was released, everyone seems to have the same goal.

 Actually, there is.

-When you google “learn to build sandcastles”, several sites pop up that sell educational material about it.
+When you enter “learn to build sandcastles,” into a search engine, several sites pop up that sell educational material about it.

 Like Sand Sculpt USA, which offers sandcastle building lessons…

 or SandCastle Lessons, which offers a class on the same subject.